-"We are grateful to the Thomas P. Kapfer Memorial Scholarship and The Pittsburgh Foundation for their support of bright, motivated students like Ms. Roth, who represent the future of our region," said Gloria Cagigas, vice president for institutional advancement at Westminster.
+"We are grateful to the Ann M. Kendlehart Scholarship Fund and The Pittsburgh Foundation for their support of bright, motivated students like Ms. Ward, who represent the future of our region," said Gloria Cagigas, vice president for institutional advancement at Westminster.

 In 2003, The Pittsburgh Foundation, the 15th largest community foundation in the nation, awarded more than $24 million in grants to charitable organizations.
 Established in 1945, The Pittsburgh Foundation is comprised of more than 960 funds established by organizations and individual donors.
 These funds range from $10,000 to more than $32 million, and have a combined market value of approximately $537 million.

-Roth is a daughter of Gary and Eileen Roth, Pittsburgh, and a graduate of Brentwood High School.
+Ward is a daughter of Burfoot and Anne Ward, North Warren, and a graduate of Warren Area High School.